Skip to main content

 • Archaeology of Self: Reflexivity in Data Activism to Address Systemic Injustices

-• Labeling in Their Shoes: Improving Text Annotation with Cognitive Empathy Priming
+• Labeling in Their Shoes: Improving Text Annotation with Cognitive Empathy Priming (Non-archival)

 • Toward Community-Led Evaluations of Text-to-Image AI Representations of Disability, Health, and Accessibility